elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 }
 ```

-It is possible to enable observability without a second deployment, by keeping observability data in the current deployment.
-To enable this use `self` as `deployment_id`.
+It is possible to enable observability without using a second deployment, by storing the observability data in the current deployment.
+To enable this, set `deployment_id` to `self`.
 ```hcl
 observability {
   deployment_id = "self"